daq-tools/skeem/README.rst

 Usage
 *****

-This section display some example invocations of Skeem, both on the command line, and per library use.
+This section outlines some example invocations of Skeem, both on the command line, and per library use.
 Other than the resources available from the web, testing data can be acquired from the repository's `testdata`_ folder.